-If your formula-fed baby is constipated, throwing up a lot, or gassy, you might be wondering whether it’s time to switch formulas.
+If your formula-fed baby is constipated, throwing up frequently, or gassy, you might be wondering whether it’s time to switch formulas.
 Occasionally, babies will need a different formula or type of formula, but there are also many instances where baby’s symptoms are quite common and normal.
 And it can potentially upset your little guy’s belly even more if you frequently switch formulas!

 The First Month